theantipopau/windows11nontouchgamingoptimizer/README.md

 ### **Safety & Convenience**
 - **System Restore Point** - Automatic restore point creation before changes
 - **Comprehensive Logging** - All actions timestamped and logged for audit trail
+- **Registry Backup** - Full backup of all modified registry keys before changes
+- **Laptop Detection** - Warns laptop users about battery impact, offers opt-out
+- **Verification Tool** - Check which optimizations are currently active
+- **Changes Summary** - Clear summary of what was modified after each run
 - **Undo Function** - Revert most changes back to Windows defaults
 - **Optimization Report** - View system specs and applied optimizations
 - **Full & Recommended Modes** - Run all tweaks at once or just the essentials